TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-AWSconnectorissue.md

 	* Get access to the management group that has the AWS Linked accounts
 	* Have someone give you permission to the AWS linked account

 By default, the AWS connector creator is the owner of all the objects that the connector created.
-Including, the AWS consolidated account and the AWS linked account.In order to be able to Verify the connector settings you will need at least a contributor role, reader can not Verify connector settings
+Including, the AWS consolidated account and the AWS linked account.In order to be able to Verify the connector settings you will need at least a contributor role, reader cannot Verify connector settings

 * **Collection failed with AssumeRole**<br>
 **Error code**: FailedToAssumeRole<br>